 *Offered even years

+This is a laboratory course.
 The laboratory's main emphasis is on conveying meteorological concepts in a visual and practical manner.
 Experiments are intended to provide the students with direct observation in the area of measurement and monitoring of the atmospheric environment.

 PHSCI 104: Earth Systems/Geology (3)